HengruiLou/DeepFaceGen/README.md

 │   ├── fake00001.png
 │   ├──...
 │   ├── fake10000.png
-├── i2i_image_labels_relative.csv (It contains the file paths of all the image2image forged samples in the dataset) ├── t2i_image_labels_relative.csv (It contains the file paths of all the text2image forged samples in the dataset) ├── tra_image_labels_relative.csv (It contains the file paths of all the localized editing-based forged samples in the dataset)
+├── i2i_image_labels_relative.csv (It contains the file paths of all the image2image forged samples in the dataset.)
+├── t2i_image_labels_relative.csv (It contains the file paths of all the text2image forged samples in the dataset.)
+├── tra_image_labels_relative.csv (It contains the file paths of all the localized editing-based forged samples in the dataset.)

 Video Real Subsets
 ├── CMLR